The Best Day Trips from Munich

 The second-largest city in Bavaria after Munich, Nuremberg is a true gothic city with one of the most impressive centers in Germany.
 The Nuremberg castle looms above the cobblestone streets and sunny courtyards.
 Ornate churches and buildings are around every corner; the city’s once impenetrable city walls, now broken into sections, stand side-by-side with Renaissance buildings.
 Nuremberg has a wide selection of art and history museums, including the Reichsparteigelande, which documents the rise of Adolf Hitler.
 Nuremberg was the Nazi Party’s rally grounds.
-Express trains reach Nuremberg in just one hour.
+Express trains reach Nuremberg in just one hour or you can book a day trip that includes an English-speaking guided tour, and roundtrip train tickets from Munich.

 The valley of the River Altmühl lies between Munich and Nuremberg.
 It is home to the Altmühltal Nature Park, where visitors can enjoy outdoor activities, such as hiking, cycling, and swimming.
 Rent bicycles and take the Altmühltal Radweg cycle path along the river to see stunning rock formations and more.
 Several towns are located inside the park; from Munich, most towns take an hour and a half to reach by train.

 Likely your guidebook features this castle on the cover, and it looks like something out of Disneyland for a reason: The Sleeping Beauty Castle at Disneyland was based on it.
 And now that the tourism industry has fully taken over the area, you’ll feel like you’re visiting Disneyland, too.
 Neuschwanstein Castle is probably one of the most popular day trips from Munich.
-Expect huge crowds, long ticketing queues, and exceptionally well organized tours led by robotic tour guides.
-Neuschwanstein is two hours by train.
+Expect huge crowds, long ticketing queues, and exceptionally well-organized tours led by robotic tour guides.
+Neuschwanstein is two hours by train and we highly recommend going with a guided tour, as it really takes the hassle out of it.
+They book the tickets, organize a tour guide and transportation from Munich, so all you need to do is show up (and there isn’t really a way to see Neuschwanstein “off the beaten path” anyways).
 A less touristy castle is featured next.